saad14092/c4-grammar-fork/extension/README.md

 Xtext requires a [Java VM](http://java.com/en/download/) for running the language server.

+> :warning: There seems to be runtime issues with Java 11 or higher.
+Please use Java 8 instead.

 The PlantUML extension requires [Graphviz](http://www.graphviz.org/download/) for layouting the diagrams.
 See the section [requirements](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) for more information, how to install it for your OS.

 Your models must have the file extension ***.c4**.